nhatpy/logpy/README.md

 # logpy - A Flexible and Feature-Rich Go Logging Library

 `logpy` is a high-performance, structured logging library for Go, inspired by the best features of Zerolog, Zap, and Slog.
-It provides a clean fluent API, customizable output formats, and built-in file rotation support.
+It provides a clean fluent API, customizable output formats, and built-in daily file rotation support.

 ## Features

-- **Log by Level**: Support for Debug, Info, Warn, and Error levels with filtering
+- **🎯 Log by Level**: Support for Debug, Info, Warn, and Error levels with filtering
-- **Customizable Colors**: Full control over log level colors in console output
+- **🎨 Customizable Colors**: Full control over log level colors in console output
-- **Detailed Context**: Automatic timestamp and caller information (file and line number)
+- **📅 Daily Log Rotation**: Automatic daily rotation with date-based filenames (e.g., `2025-11-17.log`)
-- **Structured Logging**: Easy-to-use fluent API for adding typed fields
+- **📊 Structured Logging**: Easy-to-use fluent API for adding typed fields
+- **🔄 Dual Output**: Log to console AND file simultaneously (default behavior)
-- **File Rotation**: Built-in support for size-based and time-based log rotation
+- **📁 File Rotation**: Both daily rotation and size-based rotation supported
-- **Flexible Configuration**: Sensible defaults with full customization options
+- **⚙️ Flexible Configuration**: Sensible defaults with full customization options
-- **Multiple Outputs**: Log to console and file simultaneously
+- **🚀 Zero Allocation**: Minimal allocations in hot paths for performance
-- **Zero Dependencies**: Only requires `lumberjack` for file rotation (optional)
+- **📦 Minimal Dependencies**: Only requires `lumberjack` for size-based rotation

 ## Installation